gayeon97/Operating-Systems-Lab-2/README.md

 <program-name> <input-filename>
 <program-name> --verbose <input-filename>
 <program-name> --show-random <input-filename>

-To run on crackle1 on cims.nyu.edu server, please first go to crackle1, where the folder "Lab2" is uploaded.
-Once you are at crackle1, please navigate to the Scheduling.java file like the following:
-     Change directory to Lab2, then change directory to src. or like: cd Lab2/src

 Inside of the "src" folder, Scheduling.java file is located.
 To execute the program using the contents of a text file, please type the name of the java file (Scheduling), the name of any flag (-verbose or -show-random), if any, and the name of the input file.